georgipeltekov/ngx-file-drop/README.md

 customstyle  | Custom style class name to be used | customstyle="my-style" [disableIf]  | Conditionally disable the dropzone  | [disableIf]="condition"
-showBrowseBtn  | Whether browse file button should be shown  | showBrowseBtn="true"
+showBrowseBtn  | Whether browse file button should be shown  | showBrowseBtn="true" browseBtnLabel  | The label of the browse file button  | browseBtnLabel="Browse files"

 ## License